Huluvadi G. Ramesh

-Justice Huluvadi G. Ramesh (born 20 May 1957) is the second seniormost Judge at the Madras High Court in India since April 2016.
+Justice Huluvadi G. Ramesh (born 20 May 1957) is the second seniormost judge at the Madras High Court in India since April 2016.
 He briefly officiated as the Acting Chief Justice of the court from February 2017 till the appointment of Indira Banerjee as Chief Justice in April 2017.
-He was transferred to the High Court of Madhya Pradesh, Principal Seat at Jabalpur and assumed charge on 15.11.2018.
+He was transferred to the Madhya Pradesh High Court principal seat at Jabalpur and assumed charge on 15.11.2018.

 Career

 Ramesh started off as an advocate in March 1981.
 Initially, he used to practise in the courts at Mysore and Bangalore districts.
-He became a District Judge in Karnataka in February 1993 and was promoted to be an Additional Judge at the High Court of Karnataka in September 2004.
+He became a District Judge in Karnataka in February 1993 and was named as an additional judge at the Karnataka High Court in September 2004.
 Ramesh was transferred to Allahabad High Court in February 2015.
 He alleged a conspiracy behind the same during his farewell address.
-In 2016, he was brought to Chennai.
+In 2016, he was brought to Mardas High Court at Chennai.